2021–22 Los Angeles Lakers season

 The 2021–22 Los Angeles Lakers season was the 75th season of the franchise, its 74th season in the National Basketball Association (NBA), its 62nd season in Los Angeles, and its 23rd season playing home games at Crypto.com Arena.
-The team was coached by Frank Vogel in his third and final year as Lakers head coach.
-They competed as a member of the Western Conference's Pacific Division, finishing the season 11th with a 33–49 record, one game behind the last spot for the NBA Play-In Tournament.
-It was the team's worst record since 2016–17, slightly better than the Lakers' worst five seasons.
+The team was coached by Frank Vogel.
+The Lakers competed as a member of the Western Conference's Pacific Division, finishing the season with a 33–49 record.